A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Results and Discussion

-For the lens modeling, we again used the VIB approach.
+For lens modeling, we again used the VIB approach.
 Only the lensed images in the deblended simulation data $S_3$ were used to train the regression model.
-Hence, a total of $54,000$ were used for training and $6,000$ for testing.
-The encoder and decoder in the VIB model for lens modeling were similar to those used for lens detection except that the decoder outputs a three-dimensional vector to predict the lens parameters with the likelihood chosen to be a Gaussian distribution.
-Similar to the lens detection VIB model, the hyperparameters closely follow those in ~\cite{chen2018isolating} except that the number of epochs and $\beta$ terms were set to $300$ and $3$, respectively, based on an empirical study.
+Therefore, a total of $54,000$ was used for training and $6,000$ for testing.
+The encoder and decoder in the VIB model for lens modeling were similar to those used for lens detection, except that the decoder outputs a three-dimensional vector to predict the lens parameters with the likelihood chosen to be a Gaussian distribution.
+Similarly to the VIB lens detection model, the hyperparameters closely follow those in ~\cite{chen2018isolating}, except that the number of epochs and terms $\beta$ were set at $300$ and $3$, respectively, based on an empirical study.
 A thorough hyperparameter search will be considered in future work.

-For comparison, we used an additional architecture for the regression module where we implemented a Resnet-101 model for parameter estimation but with a densely connected layer class with Flipout estimator \cite{wen2018flipout}.
-As a baseline, we trained a deterministic ResNet101 model to predict the lens parameters directly from the noisy blended simulation images ($S_1$), and we evaluated the metrics on the same test data split.
-All of then were trained with same hyperparameters as VIB except that the batch size was $512$ (the maximum batch size that we could fit in Tesla V100 GPU memory).
+For comparison, we used an additional architecture for the regression module, where we implemented a Resnet-101 model for parameter estimation, but with a densely connected layer class with Flipout estimator \citep{wen2018flipout} which is a variational inference approach that approximated the models weights (kernels and bias) with Gaussian distributions to transform it into a stochastic one.
+Furthermore, Flipout estimator improves the variational inference by decorrelating the gradients within a mini-batch by implicitly sampling pseudo-independent weight perturbations which helps in better variance reduction and hence faster and more stable training.
+As a baseline, we trained a deterministic ResNet101 model to predict lens parameters directly from noisy blended simulation images ($S_1$) (similar to~\cite{Pearson2019}), and evaluated metrics on the same test data split.
+All of them were trained with the same hyperparameters as VIB except that the batch size was $512$ (maximum batch size given the memory of the GPU).